Speaking About Origin In German: 4 Things You Must Know (With Examples)

 (Hello.
 My name is Denisa.
 I am born in Germany.
 My mother is from Slovakia.
 My father is from Turkey.)

-In this video we will learn how to talk about our origin.
 What are the chunks you need to know?
 Let’s start with the basics.
-Ich bin Denisa von Spring German.
-Los geht’s!
-(Let’s go!)

-1. Woher kommst du?
+1. Speaking about origin in German: Woher kommst du?
 (Where are you from?)

 DENISA